ooni/probe-cli/internal/tutorial/measurex/chapter14/README.md

 ```

 We start by parsing the input URL.
 If we cannot parse it, of
-course this is an hard error and we cannot continue.
+course this is a hard error and we cannot continue.

 ```Go
 	parsedURL, err := url.Parse(URL)